 Nouns are words that name and classify people, places, things, or concepts.
-Examples of nouns include mother, child, Mary Smith, parents, beach, mountains, London, Korea, table, chairs, money, time, peace, and ideas.
+Examples of nouns: mother, child, Mary Smith, parents, beach, mountains, London, Korea, table, chairs, money, time, peace, and ideas.

-(Proper nouns refer to a specific person or group, place, or idea, and are capitalized: the Smiths, Queen Elizabeth, Microsoft, South America, Taoism.)
+(Proper nouns refer to a specific person or group, place, or idea.
+They are always capitalized: the Smiths, Queen Elizabeth, Microsoft, South America, Taoism.)

 Nouns can be the subject of a sentence (the cause of action) or the ‘object’ that receives the action.

 In the sentence “Mary hit the ball,” Mary is the subject and ball is the object.
 In “Tim took Mary to the store,” Tim is the subject, Mary is the object, and store is the object of a prepositional phrase.